 Here's a day-by-day itinerary of the trip

 We can help you make jet-lag curing spa appointments** upon arrival if you wish.

 *There is also a train you can take directly from CDG airport with one change.
 It arrives slightly earlier

 **Optional jet lag massage is not included.

 Today, we're headed to Uzès, the gorgeous walled town with a circular town square.
 We’ll participate in a Provençal cooking workshop followed by lunch.
 Spend free time after lunch strolling and shopping in this stunning town.

 You’ll have free time to relax at the hotel before dinner at the colorful Le Patio in Fontvieille.

-We’ll rise a bit earlier today to experience the early morning at the beautiful market in St. Remy.
+We’ll rise earlier today to experience the early morning at the beautiful market in St. Remy.
 The market sells freshly picked produce, espadrilles, provencal fabrics, olives, and other goodies, perfect gifts to take home.
-Don’t worry you’ll have time to duck into the lovely boutiques that line every street as well.
+Don’t worry.
+You’ll also have time to duck into the lovely boutiques that line every street.

 After the market, we’ll have an Italian lunch at Da Pepe in St. Remy to change things up a bit.

 Then, we’ll visit the monastery of La Mausole de St. Paul.
 It's the hospital where Van Gogh stayed after the ear incident and where he created some of his most famous paintings.
 You’ll visit his room and, if you're lucky, catch irises, which he captured in several of his paintings, still in bloom behind the building.

 In the late afternoon, we’ll learn how to play Petanque in St. Remy.
 Petanque is the Provençal version of Boule, a game played outside with metal balls.
 You get better the more rosé you drink!

 After breakfast, we're off to an olive oil mill to learn how the unctuous local oil is made.
 A tasting is in order.